 The file at https://zend.to/files/ZendTo-Version-Beta will tell you the latest beta version number.

-Instead of the old VM images, I have written an installer which will automate (almost!) the entire process is installing ZendTo on to a blank server installation.
+Instead of the old VM images, I have written an installer which will automate (almost!) the entire process of installing ZendTo on to a minimal server installation.

 It talks to you along the way, asks if you want to do each of the 8 steps, and asks you to confirm the odd question or two.
 It pauses quite a bit so you can see what it's doing, giving you the chance to stop it temporarily (Ctrl-S) to read what it's done before you continue (Ctrl-Q).